Red River Campaign in Louisiana during the Civil War by Frank Leslie’s Illustrated Newspaper.

 Monett’s Ferry – April 23, 1864 – Near the end of the Red River Expedition, Major General Nathaniel P. Banks’ army evacuated Grand Ecore and retreated to Alexandria, pursued by Confederate forces.
 Banks’ advance party, commanded by Brigadier General William H. Emory, encountered Brigadier General Hamilton P. Bee’s cavalry division near Monett’s Ferry (Cane River Crossing) on the morning of April 23.
 Bee had been ordered to dispute Emory’s crossing, and he placed his men so that natural features covered both his flanks.
 Reluctant to assault the Rebels in their strong position, Emory demonstrated in front of the Confederate lines while two brigades searched for another crossing.
 One brigade found a ford, crossed, and attacked the Rebels in their flank.
 Bee had to retreat.
 Banks’ men laid pontoon bridges and, by the next day, had all crossed the river.
 The Confederates at Monett’s Ferry missed an opportunity to destroy or capture Banks’ army.

 Mansura – May 16, 1864 – As Major General Nathaniel P. Banks’ Red River Expeditionary Force retreated down Red River, Confederate forces under Major General Richard Taylor attempted to slow the Union troops’ movements and, if possible, deplete their numbers or, better yet, destroy them.
-The Union forces passed Fort DeRussy, reached Marksville, and then continued east.
+The Union forces passed Fort DeRussy, reached Marksville, and continued east.
 At Mansura, Taylor massed his forces in an open prairie that controlled access to the three roads traversing the area, where he hoped his artillery could cause many casualties.
-Early on the morning of May 16, the Union forces approached, and skirmishing quickly ensued.
+The Union forces approached early on May 16, and skirmishing ensued.
 After a four-hour fight (principally an artillery duel), a large Union force massed for a flank attack, inducing the Rebels to fall back.
 The Union troops marched to Simmsport.
-Taylor’s force could harass the enemy’s retrograde but was unable to halt it.
+Taylor’s force could harass the enemy’s retrograde but could not halt it.

 — Union Corporal Abial Edwards